gldeng/universe/formal_theory/formal_theory_quantum_hyperdimensional_information_en.md

 where $I_0$ is the basic information unit, $\beta$ is the dimensional information scaling index, and $q_i$ is the quantized information unit.

-**Axiom 3: Information-Dimension-Energy Ternary Duality**
+**Axiom 3: Information-Dimension-Energy Triality**
 Information, dimension, and energy are triple representations of the same phenomenon, satisfying cyclic dual transformations:

 $$\mathcal{T}: I \rightarrow D \rightarrow E \rightarrow I$$

 $$\mathcal{T}(I_i) = D_i, \quad \mathcal{T}(D_i) = E_i, \quad \mathcal{T}(E_i) = I_i$$

-This ternary duality indicates that information can be represented as dimensional curvature, dimension can be represented as energy distribution, and energy can be represented as information flow.
+The triality indicates that information can be represented as dimensional curvature, dimension can be represented as energy distribution, and energy can be represented as information flow.

 **Axiom 4: Dimensional Information Field Axiom**
-Dimensional information exists within a continuous field, with field strength related to dimensional information gradients:
+Dimensional information exists in a continuous field, where field strength is related to the dimensional information gradient:

 $$\Phi_{ID}(x) = \nabla D(x) \cdot \nabla I(x)$$

 where $\Phi_{ID}$ is the dimensional information field strength, $\nabla D$ is the dimensional gradient, and $\nabla I$ is the information gradient.

-### Dimension-Information Equivalence Principle
+### Dimensional Information Equivalence Principle

 There exists an equivalence relationship between dimension and information, similar to the mass-energy equivalence principle and the dimension-energy equivalence principle:

 $$I = k_{ID} \cdot D^{\delta}$$

-where $k_{ID}$ is the dimension-information conversion constant, $\delta$ is the dimension-information scaling exponent, with a typical value of $\delta \approx 2$.
+where $k_{ID}$ is the dimension-information conversion constant, and $\delta$ is the dimension-information scaling exponent, typically $\delta \approx 2$.

-This equivalence principle indicates that changes in dimension necessarily accompany information conversions.
+This equivalence principle indicates that changes in dimension are necessarily accompanied by information conversion.
 Dimensional compression releases information, while dimensional expansion requires information absorption.

-Dimension-Information transformation equation:
+Dimension-Information Transformation Equation:

 $$\Delta I = k_{ID} \cdot [D_{\text{final}}^{\delta} - D_{\text{initial}}^{\delta}]$$

-Dimension-Information conversion efficiency:
+Dimension-Information Conversion Efficiency:

 $$\eta_{D \leftrightarrow I} = \frac{\Delta I_{\text{actual}}}{\Delta I_{\text{theoretical}}} = 1 - \frac{S_{D,I}}{\Delta I_{\text{theoretical}}}$$

 where $S_{D,I}$ is the dimensional information entropy increase during the conversion process.

-Energy-Information equivalence principle:
+Energy-Information Equivalence Principle:

 $$I = \frac{E}{\tau \cdot T}$$

 where $\tau$ is the characteristic time scale, and $T$ is the system temperature.
-The above formula is a dimensional generalization of the classical Landauer principle.
+The above formula is a dimensional extension of the classical Landauer principle.

 ### Hyperdimensional Information Field